-- Boil eggs by placing eggs in a pot with enough to cover completely by 1-2 inches above eggs.
+- Boil eggs by placing eggs in a pot with enough to cover completely by 1-2 inches above the eggs.
 Bring them close to a boil.
-Once the water is boiling, turn the heat to medium and allow to cook for 10-minutes.
+Once the water is boiling, turn the heat to medium and allow it to cook for 10 minutes.

 - Remove from heat and place under cool water to chill them quickly.

 - Bottle with a neck just small enough that the egg won’t fall in (Erlenmeyer Flask, 1000 ml is perfect, see below).
 You may want to put a little water around the rim to guard against the tearing of the egg.

 There are a number of ways to get the egg into the bottle: